 Christianity has a long history in Sudan, but this history was never mentioned in any of my classes – none of my professors in undergrad (where I was an African Studies major before I was a Religious Studies major) nor in seminary (where I studied Christianity for 3 years) saw fit to mention the history of Sudanese Christianity – and perhaps they themselves knew nothing of it.

 I would know nothing of it myself, were it not for a major research paper in a seminary class on African Christianity, for which I could choose any topic.
 I chose Sudan in part because I was ashamed that I had absolutely no perspective on the genocide that was in full swing at that time, and in part because there were lots of books on Sudan in the Divinity library that had not been checked out by any of my classmates.
-So in 2002, over the Thanksgiving break, I spent every free minute in my in-laws’ guest bedroom, reading hundreds of pages of Church history.
+So in 2002, over the Thanksgiving break, I spent every free minute in a guest bedroom, reading hundreds of pages of Church history.
 Not European or North African or Middle Eastern Church history – but Sudanese Church history.

 It became clear to me rather quickly why Sudan is not studied in seminary.
 On at least 2 (and maybe 3) occasions, Christianity came to Sudan, lingered for one or three or more generations, and then disappeared entirely.
 The latest iteration of Christianity in Sudan is discontinuous with these earlier Christian communities.
 We are generally taught about our forebears in the faith, but the early Sudanese Christians are ancestors to no modern Christians.
 So how are they relevant to understanding who we are?
 And besides, it is very demoralizing to consider that if Christianity were truly self-evident, such a disappearance would be impossible.
 Finally, it threatens our belief in the eventual triumph of Christianity, because it exposes our self-reliance – our insistence that our efforts are essential to this eventual triumph.